 The Institute unlocks the potential of Still’s extraordinary gift, enabling artists and thought leaders the freedom to innovate and transform our present and future.

-The Clyfford Still Museum will open applications for its 2025 Institute Residential Fellowship Program on December 2, 2024.
+Applications are now open for the 2025 Institute Residential Fellowship Program at the Clyfford Still Museum.
 A committee of staff and external advisors will select six Fellows to engage the Museum and its collections from July 1–31, 2025, in Denver, CO.
 Applications are due by January 31, 2025.
-The program is built on three pillars of study: art; education; and social enterprise.

 - Social Enterprise – The Fellow will thoroughly investigate financial frameworks suitable for nonprofits and social enterprises, such as our own, that support the freedom of innovation.